THE LEGISLATION GOVERNING HMRC COMPLIANCE CHECKS

 - ask taxpayers and connected third parties for more information and documents

-HMRC compliance checks are powered by the legislation at Schedule 36 of the Finance Act 2008.
+HMRC compliance checks or check of self assessment tax return are powered by the legislation at Schedule 36 of the Finance Act 2008.

 This HMRC compliance checks legislation covers:

 - Revisions to record-keeping requirements after 1 April 2009